 Shockingly, Nolan Ryan pitched what may have been the best game of his career at age 44.
 This was the last of Ryan’s record seven no-hitters, and his 711th game started.
 Few players play into their forties.
 The Ryan Express, though, was running at full steam.

 Ryan dominated this game from start to finish, recording a strikeout in each inning.
-The opposing lineup was no cakewalk — it featured Joe Carter in his prime and eventual Hall of Famer Roberto Alomar, both of whom finished in the top six in MVP voting that year.
-The Blue Jays would go on to lose in the ALCS to the Twins, who would win the World Series.
+The opposing lineup was no cakewalk, either — Joe Carter and Roberto Alomar would each finish in the top six in MVP voting, and the team would make it to the ALCS only to fall to the Twins, the eventual World Series champions.

-If that’s not enough, Ryan pitched this game on four days of rest, instead of five.
+If that doesn’t say enough about this performance, consider that Ryan pitched it on four days of rest instead of five.
 He felt he owed it to Rangers fans to make an appearance on Arlington Appreciation Night.
-An appearance it was.

 T-5.